xgraza/xgraza/README.md

 **📫 How to reach me**
 - [twitter](https://twitter.com/ixaesthetical1), i dont ever use this so rip
+- ~~discord~~ i used to use this but i decided to fuck off with it, so not there either rip

 <details>
   <summary><bold>🎵 What I'm vibing to on Spotify</bold></summary>